-The American Board of Optometry (ABO) Board Certification examination is a multiple-choice, computer-based test containing items that emphasize patient assessment and management.
+The American Board of Optometry (ABO) Board Certification examination is a multiple-choice, computer-based test emphasizing patient assessment and management.
 The examination focuses on clinical knowledge and skills, not didactic details, and is administered at Prometric Test Centers worldwide.

-The 240-item examination is broken into three separate sections.
-The General Practice section consists of 160 multiple choice questions, for which you will be allotted four hours.
+The 240-item examination is broken into three sections.
+The General Practice section consists of 160 multiple choice questions, for which you are allotted four hours.
 An optional break of up to one hour occurs upon completion of the General Practice section.

 After the break you will be prompted to select your second section, one of six Areas of Emphasis.
 You will be allotted one hour for this 40-question section.